marklauter/plumber/README.md

 ## Usage
 1. Create an `IRequestHandlerBuilder<TRequest, TResponse>` by calling one of the static `RequestHandlerBuilder.New` methods.
-1. The request handler builder adds default configuration providers for appsettings files, environment variables, command line args, and user secrets.
+1. Use `RequestHandlerBuilder.Create(string[] args)` to create a builder with the default configuration providers for `appsettings.json` files, environment variables, command line args, and user secrets.
+1. Use `RequestHandlerBuilder.Create(string[] args, Action<IConfiguration, string[]> configure)` to create a builder with your own selection of configuration providers.
 1. Handle additional configuration scenarios through the  `IConfigurationManager Configuration` property on the builder.
 1. Register services with the `IServiceCollection Services` property.
 1. Use the `Build` method to create an `IRequestRequestDelegate<TRequest, TResponse>` instance.
 1. Configure the request delegate pipeline by calling the `Use` methods on the request handler.
 1. Call the `Prepare` method on the request handler to compile the pipeline.
 If you don't call `Prepare`, the pipeline will be compiled when the first request is processed.
 1. Call the `InvokeAsync` method on the request handler to forward the request to the pipeline.
+1. Any class that meets the following criteria can be used as middleware
+    - constructor must take `RequestMiddleware<TRequest, TResponse>` as its first argument
+    - must contain an `InvokeAsync` method
+    - `InvokeAsync` must return a `Task`
+    - `InvokeAsync` must take `RequestContext<TRequest, TResponse>` as its first argument
-1. Within your middleware delegates, or `IMiddleware` implementations, always invoke `Next` to pass the request context to the next delegate in the pipeline.
+1. Within your middleware delegates or class implementations, always invoke `next` to pass the request context to the next delegate in the pipeline.
-1. Always call `context.CancelationToken.ThrowIfCancellationRequested()` to check for cancellation requests before processing the request or invoking `Next`.
+1. Always call `context.CancelationToken.ThrowIfCancellationRequested()` to check for cancellation requests before processing the request or invoking `next`.
-1. To terminate or "short circuit" the pipeline don't invoke `Next`.
+1. To terminate or "short circuit" the pipeline, don't invoke `next`.
-1. Set the response value in the request context to return a value from the pipeline execution.
+1. Set the `Response` property on the `RequestContext<TRequest, TResponse>` argument to return a value from the pipeline execution.

 ## Sample AWS Lambda Projects
 - [Samples.Lambda.SQS](https://github.com/marklauter/Plumber/tree/main/Sample.AWSLambda.SQS)